-Billy made one of England’s four touchdowns in the 32-3 win over Argentina at Salta last June and added another against the Pumas at Twickenham five months later.
+Billy made one of England’s four touchdowns in the 32-3 win over Argentina at Salta in June last year and added another against the Pumas at Twickenham five months later.
 He made his eighth consecutive start against Italy in March when winning his 13th Test cap, having made 12 carries in the previous home match against Ireland that, along with Jonny May’s 12, was the most by any England player in the game.

 On his third start for the Saxons, he not only scored his maiden try, one of England’s 13 in the opening Churchill Cup game against the USA at Northampton in June 2011, but was also man of the match.
 Eight days later, he gathered at pace a right-footed grubber kick by Jordan Crane for his second try in the 41-14 win over Tonga at Kingsholm.
 By then, he had appeared in 15 Premiership games for Leicester Tigers, scored 85 points and also proved his worth as a more than useful goal-kicker.

 His first game for the Tigers testified to his temperament with a man of the match performance that included 14 points in the 32-32 Heineken Cup draw with the Ospreys in October 2009.
 Billy was told he was starting at inside centre only ten minutes before kick-off when Dan Hipkiss withdrew through illness.
 No nerves there, then.
 He said: “It was my most memorable game while with Leicester.”